eaydev/VerticalUI-Bangle.js/README.md

 ## (\*) Note:
 ### Pedometer
-The pedometer is reliant on the ['activepedom' app by Purple-tentacle](https://github.com/espruino/BangleApps/tree/master/apps/activepedom), without which the pedometer will be deactivated by default and won't be drawn.
-At the moment we are working out some bugs found with this.
+The pedometer is currently reliant on the ['activepedom' app by Purple-tentacle](https://github.com/espruino/BangleApps/tree/master/apps/activepedom), without which the pedometer will be deactivated by default and won't be drawn.
+At the moment I have discovered some issues working with this app and am working on an 'arm swing' based pedometer for the watch.